gmpy/scripts/README.md

 # scripts

-Some usefull scripts from work.
+Here are some usefull scripts from work.